-How often you should change your air filters can depend on the following:
+How often you should exchange your air filters may be on the following:

 - Air filter type

 - Air pollution levels and construction nearby the residence

 For basic 1"–3" air filters, manufacturers usually tell you to change them every 30–90 days.
 If someone in your family suffers from light to moderate allergies, you can put in a better air filter or exchange them even more frequently.

 The short answer to "how often should I replace my air filter?":

 If you don't have a smoker or pets in your home, and the filter is the often sold 1" filter with a MERV rating of 4, you should be able to wait up to 90 days before switching it.